wwsd/wwsd.github.io/_posts/2015-12-05-Getting-Started-With-Jekyll.md

 Let’s Build a modern website using the static generator from Ruby

-First I want show this great playlist that is an excellent breakdown of how to get started with building a website, it happens to use jekyll so I thought it would be a great addition to the collection here that I’m building for jekyll as this covers many of the basics I have not covered yet and may not ever
+First I want to show this great playlist that is an excellent breakdown of how to get started with building a website, it happens to use jekyll, so I thought it would be a great addition to the collection here, that I’m building for jekyll, as this covers many of the basics I have not covered yet, and may not ever

 [How to build a responsive website from start to finish](https://www.youtube.com/playlist?list=PLqGj3iMvMa4KQZUkRjfwMmTq_f1fbxerI)

-And there is a great podcast mentioned here:
+There is a great podcast mentioned here:

 [5by5.tv/webahead/54](http://5by5.tv/webahead/54)